bootic/bootic-api-client-js/README.md

  - `clientSecret`: Same as above.
  - `rootUrl`: To use an alternate endpoint for the API root.
  - `strategy`: Yes, you can also pass it as an option.

+For a detailed description about the supported OAuth2 strategies, please check the [Authentication section](https://api.bootic.net/api/authentication/) from our API documentation.

 ## Examples